Carbon Reduction Plan 🌱

 Company Business travel is limited and has been taken from mileage expenses claims.
 The size and type of vehicle are not recorded, only the mileage.
 Therefore the ‘average car’ conversion factor has been used in the calculation.

-Interact operations are contained with shared building/facilities and the electricity and water consumption is not, for some areas, available on individual ‘Interact’ metered basis.
+Interact operations are contained with shared building/facilities, and the electricity and water consumption is not, for some areas, available on individual ‘Interact’ metered basis.
 As a result, in some instance, multiple ‘non-Interact’ areas being billed as one with Interact or data may not be available.
-For the Richmond site all utilities (e.g. electricity and water) are included within the building service charges and not available for inclusion in this report.
+For the Richmond site all utilities (e.g., electricity and water) are included within the building service charges and not available for inclusion in this report.

-Baseline Emissions Footprint
+Emissions Footprint

-Baseline Year: 2021/22
+Baseline Year: 2022

 Our baseline emissions are stated in the table below.